Rob Refsnyder: Personal life

 Refsnyder met his wife, Monica (née Drake), while they were both students at the University of Arizona in 2012.
 She is an All-American swimmer and competed in the 2008 and 2012 United States Olympic trials, attempting to qualify for the 2008 and 2012 Summer Olympics.
 They married in December 2015.
-Johnny Field, a teammate with the Wildcats, was a groomsman.
 Their son was born in 2021.

-Refsnyder is supportive of adoption, and hopes to adopt in the future.
+Refsnyder is supportive of adoption.
 He helped to design a T-shirt with Athletes Brand to raise money for A Kid's Place, an organization in the Tampa Bay area that helps foster children.

-He also hopes to visit South Korea with his sister in order to learn about the culture of Korea and the Korean language.
+During the 2012 College World Series, Refsnyder claimed that he regularly heard racist taunts from South Carolina fans, later tweeting in response that he would never live in South Carolina "because they can't accept Asians playing baseball".